realworldocaml/book/en/concurrent-programming-with-async.md

 connection might be refused, you can run out of file descriptors, your connection might get dropped by the server on the other side, and so on.
-Some of these errors show up explicitly in the return type of a function, but errors are pervasive enough in concurrent programming that representing them explicitly everywhere is of limited usefulness.
+Some of these errors show up explicitly in the return type of a function, and sometimes they show up as exceptions.
-Instead, much of the time, such errors come through as exceptions.
-In this section we'll describe Async's mechanisms for handling exceptions.

-Let's get a better sense of how exceptions work in Async by creating a computation that sometimes fails with an exception.
-The following example blocks for a while, (using the `after` function, which takes a time-span and returns a deferred that will become determined after that time span is elapsed), and then either throws an exception or returns unit.
-More precisely, it alternates between failing and succeeding, as you can see below.
+Let's get a better sense of how exceptions work in Async by creating a computation that (sometimes) fails with an exception.
+The function `maybe_raise` below blocks for .5 seconds, and then either throws an exception or returns unit, alternating between success and failure on each call.

 ```ocaml
 # let maybe_raise =